dahl-jar/betterreads/README.md

 # BetterReads

 Backend service for BetterReads, a book tracking app.
-Spring Boot on Java 25, Postgres, deployed at [api.betterreadsapp.com](https://api.betterreadsapp.com).
-API documentation at [api.betterreadsapp.com/swagger-ui.html](https://api.betterreadsapp.com/swagger-ui.html).
+Spring Boot on Java 25, Postgres.

+> The backend isn't live right now, for personal reasons.
+Everything still works; run it locally with the [Quickstart](#quickstart) below.

 ## Background